tianshu-Michael-yu/tianshu-Michael-yu.github.io/_posts/2025-10-19-rejection-sampling.md

 Once trained, this preference model can automatically rank generations, enabling large-scale rejection sampling without manual labeling.

-### Problems of rejection sampling
+### Limitations of Rejection Sampling

-1. Discrete learning: We are learning in discrete steps where we sample a lot of responses on a lot of prompts and run a round of SFT from improved data.
-This means we run a lot of parameter upadate over the rejection-sampled data.
-In theory, our model can do a few small update after we get some good data.
-And immediately use the slightly improved model to get much better data.
-That should be more efficient than doing many updates over a large dataset.

-2. No learning from mistakes.
-We essentially learn nothing from those bad output.
-The model only gets signal from the best answer.
-The feedback is purely positive.
-Model trained this way will lack the capability of correct itself when it starting with a bad responses.
-This is especially true for math reasoning, where starting with the right reasoning is rare and it almost always involves try and error.

-3. High Computation Cost: Generating many samples per prompt is wasteful, espeically for large models.
-If we generate 10 candidates for each of 100k prompts, that's 1 million model forward passes to sift out 100k best samples.

-4. Model Collapse and Bias: If we always pick the single highest-scoring answer according to a fixed criterion, we risk overoptimizing the model on that criterion.
-The model might start giving very narrow, optimized answer that the scorer loves but lack diversity or even coherence.
-Repeatedly fine-tuning on only top outputs pusing the model into areas where the scoring model is not well calibrate, causing garbage output that the scorer misteaknely rates high.
-This is very akin to reward hanking, where the model exploit weaknesses in the scoring system.
+1. **Inefficient and Discrete Learning**
+   Rejection sampling operates in large, separate rounds of data generation and training.
+The model generates many responses, selects the best ones, and then performs many gradient updates on this fixed dataset.
+This process is inefficient because improvements to the model happen only after an entire batch of data is processed, rather than continuously.
+Ideally, the model should learn incrementally—improving slightly and immediately using that improvement to generate better data.

+2. **No Learning from Mistakes**
+   Only the best response for each prompt is kept, while all other responses are discarded.
+This means the model receives purely positive feedback and learns nothing from incorrect or suboptimal outputs.
+In tasks like math or reasoning—where trial and error is essential—ignoring the “failed attempts” wastes valuable learning signals.

+3. **High Computational Cost**
+   Rejection sampling requires generating multiple responses per prompt.
+For example, sampling 10 responses for each of 100k prompts results in 1 million forward passes, even though only 100k of those responses are used.
+This is extremely inefficient, especially when working with large models where inference is expensive.

+4. **Risk of Model Collapse and Bias**
+   By always selecting the single highest-scoring response, the model may overfit to the scoring criteria of the preference model.
+Over time, this can reduce diversity and lead to reward hacking—where the model learns to exploit flaws in the preference model rather than genuinely improve response quality.
+This can result in outputs that score well but are unhelpful or incoherent.